iPhones, gadgets, shoes: UAE parents spend up to Dh5,000 on kids' peer pressure demands

 When 14-year-old Muhammed Amr, a student at a British curriculum school in Sharjah, asked his father for the new iPhone 16, his father, Saeed, was taken aback.
 “At first, I couldn’t make sense of what he was saying,” recalled the Egyptian.

 “I was so surprised that I couldn’t respond right away."
-After a brief pause, Saeed asked his son again, "Are you serious, or are you joking?"
-He wondered what must have prompted his son, who already has a smartphone, to demand such an expensive upgrade.
+After a brief pause, Saeed asked his son again, "Are you serious or are you joking?"
+He wondered what could have prompted his son, who already has a smartphone, to demand such an expensive upgrade.

 When asked, Muhammed explained that he felt left out when his friends flaunted their new iPhones.
 “Most of my classmates got the latest iPhone as a gift for passing their exams.
 They talk about it all the time,” said Muhammed.